Qube5/Molkky/README.md

 - Calculate optimal expected move based on move choices and likelihood of achieving moves

 #### Projectile Trajectory Planning
-- Calculate 'pin' trajectory using projectile motion.
+- Calculate pin trajectory using projectile motion.
 Use this to extract toss velocity and angle

 #### Forward Kinematics & Motion Planning
-- Baxter performs tossing motion
+- Baxter moves to location and launches pin

 #### Physical Modifications
-- Gripper for Baxter to hold and release toss pin
+- Custom Gripper for Baxter to hold and launch toss pin

 #### Other Manufacturing
-- Make game board and game pieces
+- Manufactured game board and pieces to optimize vision algorithms

-#### Additional Reach Goals:
-- Have Baxter able to reset pins
-- Baxter can reload his toss pin

 # Getting Started
-- Clone Repo
+- see src/README.md
-- Run Launch File